samhitasari05/NLP_With_DL_DeepDive/vectorspeak_word2vec_skipgram/Readme.md

 This project implements a Skip-Gram model with Negative Sampling using Word2Vec to learn **semantic word embeddings** from airline tweets.
 It compares two modeling approaches: **Logistic Regression** and a **Feedforward Neural Network (FFNN)**.

-🧪 Completed for AIT 726: NLP with Deep Learning at George Mason University.

 ---

 ## ✈️ Project Overview